The latest vLLM release in 2026 is v0.21.0

 What is the latest version of vLLM right now?

-If I run a Mac agent against my vLLM server, do I need to upgrade to v0.20.2?
+If I run a Mac agent against my vLLM server, do I need to upgrade to v0.21.0?

-Almost certainly not, unless you specifically front your agent with Qwen3-VL or DeepSeek V4 on a Hopper card.
-The other three fixes are corrections to CUDA-side server behavior that only matter to the operator of the vLLM box, not the consumer of its API.
-The reason this is true is that the Fazm app does not talk to vLLM.
+Almost certainly not, unless you are blocked on CUDA 13 packaging or need Python 3.14.
+The v0.21.0 changes are CUDA-host and packaging concerns that matter to the operator of the inference box, not the consumer of its API.
+The reason this is true is that the Fazm app does not talk to vLLM directly.
 It talks to an Anthropic-shaped shim (LiteLLM, claude-code-router, or vllm-mlx for the all-in-one case) that talks to vLLM.
-The shim absorbs every server-side change as long as the OpenAI Chat Completions protocol stays stable, which v0.20.x has not broken.
-The two-line block in ACPBridge.swift that points the bridge at the shim's URL has not had to change once across v0.18, v0.19, v0.20.0, v0.20.1, and v0.20.2.
+The shim absorbs every server-side change as long as the Chat Completions protocol stays stable, which v0.21.0 did not break.
+The two-line block in ACPBridge.swift that points the bridge at the shim's URL has not had to change once across v0.18, v0.19, v0.20.0, v0.20.1, v0.20.2, and v0.21.0.

-Is v0.20.2 available on PyPI, in Docker, and on the vllm-project release page?
+Is v0.21.0 available on PyPI, in Docker, and on the vllm-project release page?

 If I am still on v0.19.x or earlier, what is the practical reason to move?

 Two reasons.
-First, CVE-2026-0994 (deserialization vulnerability in the prompt_embeds handling of the Completions API, affecting versions 0.10.2 and later) was patched in the v0.19.x cycle.
+First, CVE-2026-0994 (a deserialization vulnerability in the prompt_embeds handling of the Completions API, affecting versions 0.10.2 and later) was patched in the v0.19.x cycle.
 If your server exposes Completions to anything you do not fully trust, that is a real upgrade trigger.
-Second, v0.20.0 raised the dependency floor: CUDA 13.0.2, PyTorch 2.11.0, Transformers v5, Python 3.14 supported.
-If your host machine is still CUDA 12, you cannot pull v0.20.x without rebuilding the wheel, and that is a meaningful migration.
-There is no other operational reason to upgrade past v0.19.x unless you specifically need DeepSeek V4, Hunyuan v3 preview, or FA4 as default MLA prefill.
+Second, v0.20.0 raised the dependency floor: CUDA 13, PyTorch 2.11, Transformers v5, and v0.21.0 made the CUDA 13.0 wheel the PyPI default.
+If your host is still on CUDA 12, you cannot pull v0.20.x or v0.21.0 without rebuilding the wheel, and that is a meaningful migration.
+There is no other operational reason to jump past v0.19.x unless you specifically need DeepSeek V4 or the FA4 default MLA prefill.

-Vanilla vLLM still runs CPU-only on macOS Apple Silicon via the requirements/cpu.txt build path, and the v0.20.2 patches are GPU-side fixes that do not touch the CPU backend.
-The CPU build path works but is slow.
+Vanilla vLLM still runs CPU-only on macOS Apple Silicon via the requirements/cpu.txt build path, and the v0.21.0 changes are GPU-side and packaging changes that do not touch the CPU backend.
+That CPU path works but is slow.
 For practical GPU use on a Mac you want the community vllm-project/vllm-metal plugin or the waybarrios/vllm-mlx fork.
-Neither of those tracks vanilla vLLM patch-for-patch; they cherry-pick the changes that matter (FA4, MLA prefill, MoE routing) and skip server-infra patches like the V1 engine KV block fix. v0.20.2 specifically is unlikely to land in either fork until they have a v0.20-tier merge to do anyway.
+Neither tracks vanilla vLLM patch-for-patch; they cherry-pick the changes that matter for their backend (FA4, MLA prefill, MoE routing) and skip server-infra and CUDA-packaging work. v0.21.0's headline change, the CUDA 13.0 default wheel, is irrelevant on Apple Silicon entirely.

 What is the cleanest version to pin in production right now if I run a Mac agent against my own vLLM box?

-If you are on a CUDA 13 host and want the new model support, pin v0.20.2 and call it done; the fixes are strictly additive over v0.20.1.
+If you are on a CUDA 13 host, pin v0.21.0 and call it done; the changes are strictly additive over v0.20.2.
 If you cannot move off CUDA 12, pin v0.19.1 and accept that you do not get DeepSeek V4 or FA4 prefill.
-If you are running the Hugging Face transformers stack on Apple Silicon and serving locally to your laptop, pin nothing; pull from vllm-project/vllm-metal main and accept that 'latest' means what their last green CI run produced, not what is on the vanilla GitHub releases page.
-None of those choices change the line in Fazm that wires your shim into the agent: ACPBridge.swift:468-469 reads customApiEndpoint and sets ANTHROPIC_BASE_URL, regardless.
+If you are running on Apple Silicon and serving locally to your laptop, pin nothing on the vanilla repo; pull from vllm-project/vllm-metal main or waybarrios/vllm-mlx main and accept that 'latest' means what their last green CI run produced.
+None of those choices change the line in Fazm that wires your shim into the agent: ACPBridge.swift reads customApiEndpoint and sets ANTHROPIC_BASE_URL, regardless of which vLLM tag is behind the shim.

 Where do I verify the version myself if I do not trust this page?